SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 And that's Pham-Gia's second result on p.
 2699.

-To summarize the PDf result:
+To summarize the PDF result:

 $$
 \left\{